mrhenry/styleguide/frontend.md

 - Never nest more than two levels deep
 - Never use ID's for styling
 - Use Autoprefixr to handle vendors prefixes instead of libraries
-- Avoid using Compass at all for more independent SCSS. overflow: hidden is as easy to write as @include clearfix;
-- Whitespace nazi.
-Two spaces, space before opening brace, no newlines between closing braces in nestings
+- Indent with two spaces, space before opening brace, no newlines between closing braces in nestings

 ### File naming and ordering

 *This is loosely based on atomic naming and the current setup we use in Rails projects*

 - `/base` holds variables, fonts, typography and other element level styling
-- `/blocks` holds small, reusable parts like buttons, image + caption, lists, tables, …
+- `/bricks` holds small, reusable parts like buttons, image + caption, lists, tables, …
 - `/modules` holds bigger, more specific parts that are made up from multiple blocks and elements with additional styling
 - `/layouts` is for view-specific styling and layouting